ftsrg/theta/hu.bme.mit.theta.formalism.cfa/README.md

 This project contains the Control Flow Automata (CFA) formalism.
 Its main purpose is to describe programs as a graphs, where edges are annotated with program statements.
 The project contains:

 * Classes to represent CFAs.
-* A domain specific language (DSL) is available to parse CFAs from a textual representation.
+* A domain specific language (DSL) to parse CFAs from a textual representation.
 * CFA specific analysis modules enabling the algorithms to operate on them.
 * An executable tool for running analyses on CFAs.